ExpressionEngine/ExpressionEngine-User-Guide/docs/member/forgot-username.md

 ## Overview

-Output a forgotten username form that sends an email with instructions for resetting a member username when unable to login.
+Output a forgotten username form that sends an email with instructions for addressing a forgotten member username when unable to login.

     {{exp:member:forgot_username_form}